Qodana 2026.1 Help

 Can I try Qodana before buying a license?

 Yes, you can choose either the Ultimate or Ultimate Plus trial license and start using Qodana for free with a 60-day trial period.
-During this period, you can switch between these licenses one time.
+During this period, you can switch between these licenses once.
 After 60 days, you’ll need to buy either the Ultimate or Ultimate Plus license to continue using Qodana in your projects.

 You can also choose the Community license, but keep in mind that it provides restricted functionalities compared to the Ultimate and Ultimate Plus licenses.
 Switching to the Community license from the Ultimate or Ultimate Plus licenses will mean that your trial license is irreversibly terminated.